Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 I found the perfect seam along the back of the monkey's head.

-3 ~ Open the Seam
+Step 3 — Open the Seam

 Next I opened up the seam, large enough to get the noise element out.